ljmartin/estimating_sem_timeseries/README.md

 # Reproduce this data

-Use the provided conda environment yml file and python scripts.
+Use the provided python scripts and conda environment file to install the required packages.
 Full replication requires this in a bash shell:

 ```
 conda env create -f estimating_sems.yml